Secrets of MLM

 Scam of a Big MLM

-There is a big MLM company, that agree on a monthly package that costs $75 a month.
+There is a big MLM company, that agrees on a monthly package that costs $75 a month.
 In the package was usually a bar of soap, a small bottle of laundry detergent, 4 health bars, a bottle of calcium and a bottle of multivitamins.
 That was it!!! $75 a month for that???

 For a large bottle of multivitamins with calcium, a package of 12 soap bars, 30 health bars, and 2 large bottles of laundry soap enough to 120 loads each would cost $75.
 If I were to spend that ballpark amount of money on those products, I could get better value and quality on my own.
-Investing in cryptocurrency would be a better option.

 In 2010, if you had invested $1 in Bitcoin you would have received 333 coins, you would now be sitting on about $10,705,084 by 27 November 2017.